1 Jul 2026

 Paid Parental Leave

-Paid Parental Leave is expanding to 26 weeks by Wednesday 1 July 2026, giving families more support and time away from work.
+Paid Parental Leave has increased to 26 weeks, giving families more support and time away from work.
 While the payments are government-funded, employers will need to manage longer employee absences.

 What to do